chamley/notes/README.md

 # notes
 personal notes about things i'm reading/learning.
 Learning in Public is often a motivational booster.

-I used Obsidian with Spectrum.
+I use Obsidian with Spectrum.